Democratic Presidential Debates Could Reignite Warren-Biden Bankruptcy Fight

 In the end, the bill passed.
 And as for the effects, they're complicated.

-One outcome: the bill included a provision that made obligations like child support and alimony a top priority for debtors to pay off — which addressed one concern of the bill's opponents.
+One outcome: The bill included a provision that made obligations like child support and alimony a top priority for debtors to pay off — which addressed one concern of the bill's opponents.

-And another, overarching result: bankruptcies fell sharply afterward.
+And another, overarching result: Bankruptcies fell sharply afterward.
 And that's linked to one other effect of the bill, according to Skeel.

 "The biggest effect is that it is now more expensive to file for bankruptcy than it used to be," Skeel said, "because of the the so-called means test that was put into the 2005 amendments that requires that debtors fill out forms to determine whether they would be capable of repaying some of what they owe."